d3f4ultt/PairDrop/README.md

 ### Other Changes
 * Change your display name to easily differentiate your devices.
 * [Paste files/text and choose the recipient afterwards ](https://github.com/RobinLinus/snapdrop/pull/534)
+* Send short messages directly using the message button on each peer
 * [Prevent devices from sleeping on file transfer](https://github.com/RobinLinus/snapdrop/pull/413)
 * Warn user before PairDrop is closed on file transfer
 * Open PairDrop on multiple tabs simultaneously (Thanks [@willstott101](https://github.com/willstott101))